 The loss of a cherished family member is never easy to deal with.
 However, when their death was preventable or caused by the actions of another party, you may be ready to make them pay.
-You can help your loved one get the justice they deserve when you contact an experienced Marion wrongful death attorney at Gatti, Keltner, Bienvenu & Montesi PLC.
+You can help your loved one get the justice they deserve when you contact an experienced Marion personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi PLC.

 Our team can analyze the circumstances of your case and gather the evidence needed to prove liability so your family can recover the compensation you are entitled to.
 Contact our office for a free consultation today to learn more about how the wrongful death claims process works in Marion and what to expect from your case.